jwadolowski/cookbook-cq/README.md

   action :delete
 end
 ```

-`Custom Logger` resource will create a new logger according to defined
-properties. `org.apache.sling.commons.log.file` is a virtual identifier of
-given OSGi config instance (specified by user).
-If instance with such "ID"
-already exists nothing happens.
-Otherwise a brand new configuration will be
-created.
-Please keep in mind that there's no need to specify any UUID in resource definition.

-`Job Queue` resource will delete factory instance of
-`org.apache.sling.event.jobs.QueueConfiguration` that has `queue.name` set to
+`Job Queue` resource will delete factory instance of `org.apache.sling.event.jobs.QueueConfiguration` that has
-`Granite Workflow Timeout Queue`.
-Presence of additional properties doesn't
+`queue.name` set to `Granite Workflow Timeout Queue`.
+Presence of additional properties doesn't matter in this case and
-matter in this case and will be completely ignored.
+will be completely ignored.

 # cq_osgi_bundle